St. Elizabeth's Church, Wiesbaden: History

 The Russian Orthodox Church in Wiesbaden was built from 1847 to 1855 by Duke Adolf of Nassau on the occasion of the death of his wife, the 19-year-old Grand Duchess Elizabeth Mikhailovna of Russia, niece of Emperor Nicholas I. Adolf and Elizabeth married in 1844, but the following year, she died in childbirth, as did their newborn daughter.
 He grieved so profoundly that he decided to build a church around her grave.
 He obtained the money for this church, with the blessing of Tsar Alexander lll, from her dowry.

 Construction of the church was assigned to senior building officer (Oberbaurat) Philipp Hoffmann, who studied Russian church architecture, particularly at first in Russia.
 As a template for this church, he took the Cathedral of Christ the Saviour in Moscow.
 On 25 May 1855 the church was finally dedicated in honour of St. Elizabeth, the mother of John the Baptist and patron saint of the deceased princess.
-Shortly afterwards, the coffin containing the Grand Duchess and her baby was taken in a procession from the St. Boniface's Church its previous temporary shelter, into the crypt of the Russian church and buried there.
+Shortly afterwards, the coffin containing the Grand Duchess and her baby was taken in a procession from St. Boniface's Church, its previous temporary shelter, into the crypt of the Russian church and buried there.

 Simultaneously with the construction of the church were built a small rectory and a Russian cemetery, located about 100 meters northeast of the church.

 The church was used by the already-existing Russian Orthodox community, mainly Russian guests, for whom Wiesbaden was a popular resort in the 19th century.
 Even Emperor Nicholas II worshipped in the church during his stay in Germany, together with his newly wedded-wife, Empress Alexandra Fyodorovna.
 This event is noted on a gold panel attached to the church.

 A lasting community formed around the church only in the 1920s, when many White Emigres fled in the wake of the Russian Revolution, the Russian Civil War and the Bolshevik takeover of their country and came to Germany.

 During the 1990s, the interior of the church, particularly its marble and frescoes, was renovated and restored.
 The crypt was renovated in 2002–2005.